Exploring dynamical phase transitions with cold atoms in an optical cavity: Probing the LMG Dynamical Phase Diagram

-In both cases, the response of the system to $\delta$ can be understood by rewriting the single-particle shift and interaction in Eq.~(\ref{eqn:Hamiltonian}) together as a nonlinear detuning $\propto (2\chi\langle\hat{J}_z\rangle + \delta)\hat{J}_z$ which competes with the coherent drive.
-Depending on the sign of the interaction and the instantaneous magnetization, the single-particle term $\delta$ can either cancel or enhance the contribution of the interactions relative to the coherent drive, tuning the system between ferromagnetic and paramagnetic dynamics.
-The predominant role of the interactions in the dynamics, especially below the critical point, can be observed if the response of the dynamics is contrasted with the purely single-particle model of detuned Rabi oscillations (gray shaded area).
-Purely linear single-particle evolution leads instead to a Lorentzian lineshape centered at $\delta = 0$.
+In both cases, the response of the system to $\delta$ can be understood by interpreting the single-particle shift and interaction in Eq.~(\ref{eqn:Hamiltonian}) as a nonlinear detuning proportional to $(2\chi\langle\hat{J}_z\rangle + \delta)\hat{J}_z$, which competes with the coherent drive.
+Depending on the sign of the interaction and the instantaneous magnetization, the single-particle term $\delta$ can either cancel or enhance the contribution of the interactions relative to the coherent drive, tuning the system between the ferromagnetic and paramagnetic dynamical phases.
+The predominant role of the interactions in the dynamics, especially below the critical point, can be observed by contrasting with the purely single-particle model of detuned Rabi oscillations (grey shaded area), which predicts a Lorentzian lineshape centered at $\delta = 0$.